purduesigbots/pros-docs/v5/api/c/vision.rst

  Parameters
 ============ ==============================
- port         The V5 port number from 1-21 percent      The new exposure percentage
+ port         The V5 port number from 1-21 exposure     The new exposure setting
-              from [0,100]
+              from [0,150]
 ============ ==============================

 **Returns:** 0 if no errors occurred, PROS_ERR otherwise